Skip to Content

 What is Chicken Kaleji?

-• Ghee: Use ghee or oil to fry the onions and develop a deep, nutty flavor.
+• Ghee: Fry the onions, aromatics, and liver in ghee or oil to deepen the flavor.

-• Liver: When purchasing liver, select a one that is darker in color, indicating freshness.
-As a rule, I try to prepare liver dishes like this one the day I buy them at the store.
+• Liver: When purchasing chicken liver, make sure it has a darker color, indicating freshness.
+As a rule, I prepare liver the day I buy it for optimal freshness.

 Additions and Substitutions

 I use chicken liver, but you can make this recipe with beef or mutton liver.
-Chicken liver requires less cooking time, whereas beef and mutton take longer to become tender; adjust the cooking times accordingly.
+Chicken liver requires less cooking time, whereas beef and mutton take longer to become tender.

 How to Make Chicken Kaleji Masala